ida-jemi/Brink/README.md

-# Brink — Your Last-Minute Life Saver
+# Brink - Your Last-Minute Life Saver

-An AI productivity copilot that prioritizes your tasks, builds a realistic plan for the rest of your day, and lets you talk to it like a sharp, supportive friend — powered by Gemini via Google AI Studio.
+An AI productivity copilot that prioritizes your tasks, builds a realistic plan for the rest of your day, and lets you talk to it like a sharp, supportive friend - powered by Gemini via Google AI Studio.

 ## What it does

-- **AI Prioritization** — ranks your open tasks by urgency/importance with a one-line reason for each
+- **AI Prioritization:** ranks your open tasks by urgency/importance with a one-line reason for each
-- **AI Daily Plan** — builds a realistic, time-blocked schedule for the rest of today
+- **AI Daily Plan:** builds a realistic, time-blocked schedule for the rest of today
-- **Conversational assistant** — add, complete, or replan tasks just by talking (typed or voice)
+- **Conversational assistant:** add, complete, or replan tasks just by talking (typed or voice)
-- **Brink Line** — a live 12-hour timeline showing what's planned and what's looming
+- **Brink Line:** a live 12-hour timeline showing what's planned and what's looming

 ## Stack